7Block Labs

 • Forta detection kits; OpenZeppelin Monitor migration path. (docs.forta.network)

-• Flashbots Protect RPC for private orderflow and revert‑protection. (docs.flashbots.net)
+• Flashbots Protect RPC for private order flow and revert protection. (docs.flashbots.net)

 • SOC 2 Trust Services Criteria; FIPS 140‑3 for cryptographic modules. (aicpa-cima.com)

-• OPA/Rego for policy‑as‑code in CI/CD and infra. (openpolicyagent.org)
+• OPA/Rego for policy as code in CI/CD and infra. (openpolicyagent.org)

 • ZK stacks and proof pipelines (StarkWare S-two; Polygon zkEVM recursion; zkSync Boojum). (starkware.co)

-The Enterprise CTA Book a 90-Day Pilot Strategy Call
+Schedule a 90-Day Pilot Strategy Call

 Notes